rodneyshupe/Cookbook/Recipes/Sauces/ThaiPeanutStirFrySauce.rst

 Directions
 ----------

-1. Combine vinegar, soy sauce, peanut butter, brown sugar, garlic powder, ginger, cayenne pepper together in a saucepan over medium heat; cook and stir until brown sugar is dissolved and sauce is smooth, about 5 minutes.
+1. Combine the vinegar, soy sauce, peanut butter, brown sugar, garlic powder, ginger, and cayenne pepper in a saucepan over medium heat.
+Cook and stir until the brown sugar is dissolved and the sauce is smooth, about 5 minutes.